 The advantage of \textit{DPBA} is that it provides a framework to allow arbitrary knowledge to be shaped as auxiliary rewards.

-Efforts along this line mainly focus on designing different shaping functions $F(s,a)$, while little work has addressed the question of \textit{what knowledge can be used to derive this potential function}.
-One work by~\cite{brys2015policy} proposed to use RS to transfer an expert policy from the source domain ($\cM_s$) to the target domain ($\cM_t$).
-This approach assumed the existence of two mapping functions, $M_S$ and $M_A$, which can transform the state and action from the source to the target domain.
-Then the augmented reward is just $\pi_s((\cM_S(s),\cM_A(a)))$, which is the probability that the mapped state and action will be taken by the expert policy in the source domain.
+Research along this line mainly focus on designing different shaping functions $F(s,a)$, while not much work has tackled the question of \textit{what knowledge can be used to derive this potential function}.
+One work by~\cite{brys2015policy} proposed to use RS to transfer an expert policy from the source domain $\cM_s$ to the target domain $\cM_t$.
+This approach assumed the existence of two mapping functions $M_S$ and $M_A$ that can transform the state and action from the source to the target domain.

 Another work used demonstrated state-action samples from an expert policy to shape rewards~\cite{vevcerik2017leveraging}.
-Learning the augmented reward involves a discriminator, which is trained to distinguish samples generated by an expert policy from samples generated by the target policy.
+Learning the augmented reward involves learning a discriminator to distinguish samples generated by an expert policy from samples generated by the target policy.
 The loss of the discriminator is applied to shape rewards to incentivize the learning agent to mimic the expert behavior.
-This work is a combination of two TL approaches: RS and \textit{Learning from Demonstrations}, the later of which will be elaborated in Section~\ref{sec:lfd}.
+This work combines two TL approaches: RS and \textit{Learning from Demonstrations}, the latter of which will be elaborated in Section~\ref{sec:lfd}.

-Besides the single-agent and model-free RL scheme, there have been efforts to apply RS to multi-agent RL~\cite{devlin2014potential}, model-based RL~\cite{grzes2009learning}, and hierarchical RL~\cite{gao2015potential}.
-Especially, \cite{devlin2014potential} extended the idea of RS to multi-agent systems, showing that the Nash Equilibria of the underlying stochastic game is unchanged under a potential-based reward shaping structure. \cite{grzes2009learning} applied RS to model-based RL, where the potential function is learned based on the \emph{free space assumption}, an approach to model transition dynamics in the environment. \cite{gao2015potential} integrated RS to \emph{MAXQ}, which is a hierarchical RL algorithm framework, by augmenting the extra reward onto the completion function of the \emph{MAXQ}~\cite{dietterich2000hierarchical}.